Blog Article

 • Did anything unexpected happen?

 This small habit creates clarity.
 It helps you step out of the day-to-day and lead your business with intention instead of reaction.
+The monthly version of this habit is reconciling your accounts so the numbers you are looking at are actually true.

 Focus on One Key Number